wwu-pi/tutorials/lectures/acse/020_tutorial_jboss_project.md

               value="create-drop"/>
           </properties>
         </persistence-unit>

      This defines the data source to use ("java:/DefaultDS" is the JNDI address of the HSQL database you installed on WildFly) and ensures that you always start with a fresh database after deployment.
 When you've reached a stable data schema, you can use "validate" or "update" instead of "create-drop".

-1. To **create** your first **Entity**, right-click on the project, select *New* > *JPA Entity* and follow the wizard. <small>You may not use class names that coincide with SQL keywords such as order.
-Moreover, member names may not contain special characters such as underscores.</small>
+1. To create your first **Entity**, right-click on the project, select *New* > *JPA Entity* and follow the wizard (you may not use class names that coincide with SQL keywords such as "order".
+Moreover, member names may not contain special characters such as underscores).

 ### <a id="create-ejb" name="create-ejb" />New EJB Project
 1. Select *File* > *New* > *EJB Project* from the menu bar.